-Other parts of the machine will need to be cleaned more frequently—and in different ways—than the light indicates.
+Other parts of the coffee maker will need to be cleaned more frequently—and in different ways—than the light indicates.
 For example, you’ll want to clean the carafe and filter much more often (after each use).
 You’ll need to clean the frother after each use, too.
 We’ll talk about all of those parts a little later.

 Empty out the reservoir, carafe, filter, and filter holder.
 Rinse the parts that could still have coffee residue on them (so basically everything but the water reservoir).